JakubGitC/E-Commerce-Platform/README.md

 <h1 align="center">Hi 👋, I'm Jakub</h1>
-<h3 align="center">The Shop app allowed users to buy various things.
+<h3 align="center">The e-commerce website is an online platform that enables businesses to sell products or services to customers over the internet.
+The Shop app allowed users to buy various things.
 To manage the state of the application, I used React's built-in useState and useEffect hooks for saving session storage</h3>

 👨‍💻 Project available here: https://advancedshopapp.netlify.app/